zjwzcx/ReactiveBFM/README.md

 ## 📝 TODO List

-- [x] Release the arXiv paper and project page.
+- [x] Release the arXiv paper and project page in June.
-- [ ] Release the training and sim2sim inference code.
+- [ ] Release the training and sim2sim inference code in August. (🚧 Currently under refactoring)
-- [ ] Release the deployment code.
+- [ ] Release the deployment code in September. (🚧 Currently under refactoring)

 <!-- ## 📋 Contents